brandonrobertz/autoscrape-py/README.rst

         autoscrape [options] BASEURL

     General Options:
     --backend BACKEND
         The backend to use.
 Currently one of "selenium" or "requests".
         The requests browser is only capable of crawling, but is approximately 2-3.5x faster.
+        [default: selenium]

+    --loglevel LEVEL
+        Loglevel, note that DEBUG is extremely verbose.
-            [default: "selenium"]
+        [default: INFO]

+    --quiet
+        This will silence all logging to console.

     Crawl-Specific Options:
         --maxdepth DEPTH